danieljprice/splash/docs/settings.rst

-Limits for all columns can be reset to their minimum and maximum values from the current dump file via the “reset limits for all columns” option in the l)imits menu.
+Limits for all columns can be reset to their minimum and maximum values from the current dump file via the “reset limits for all columns” option in the :ref:`sec:menu-l`.
 See :ref:`sec:interactive` for details of resetting plot limits for a particular plot in interactive mode.

 Restoring all plot limits to their minimum and maximum values in the current dump file